ompatel215/Image-Compression/README.md

 2. Select an image using the "Select Image" button

-3. Adjust quality using the slider:
+3. Adjust threshold using the slider:
-   - Higher values (0.8-1.0) = better quality
+   - Higher values (0.8-1.0) = less compression
-   - Lower values (0.1-0.3) = higher compression
+   - Lower values (0.1-0.3) = more compression

 4. Click "Compress Image" to process